 Best Smart Litter Boxes: Self Cleaning Picks for 2025

-Automatic litter box with crystal tray
+Smart litter box with crystal tray for odor control

 Smart litter boxes automate scooping, reduce odor, and surface helpful health patterns.